A Just Culture Balances the Need to Learn from Mistakes and Take Disciplinary ActionExpand the buttons below for tools and examples.

 "To promote a culture in which we learn from our mistakes, organizations must re-evaluate just how their disciplinary system fits into the equation.
 Disciplining employees in response to honest mistakes does little to improve overall system safety.
 Yet, mishaps accompanied by intoxication or malicious behavior presents an obvious and valid objection to today's call for blame-free error reporting systems."

-Principles of a Fair and Just Culture Dana-Farber Cancer Institute
+Principles of a Fair and Just Culture Institute for Healthcare Improvement

 Outcome Engenuity provides training and resources for implementing a just culture.